hsmaan/Iniquitate/README.md

 5) Analyze the result files using the R scripts - all of the R scripts in the `workflow/analysis/R` folder can be used to analyze the results of the perturbation experiments. **Currently, an exhaustive list of custom analysis scripts is not available, but the existing scripts can be modified to suit the needs of the user**.
 We provide one custom script for analysis of KNN classification accuracy in the `workflow/analysis/R/knn_example.R` file.
 Please note that this file still needs to be modified in the appropriate input locations, which are indicated in the comments of the file.

 ### Citation information

-If you use the Iniquitate pipeline, integration guidelines, and/or associated results in your research, please reference the following publication:

 Maan, H. et al. (2024) ‘Characterizing the impacts of dataset imbalance on single-cell data integration’, Nature biotechnology.
 Available at: https://doi.org/10.1038/s41587-023-02097-9.